law-liet/uniRW/README.md

 - Split by regular expression
 - Read multiple files
 - Simple map and reduce (by key) in one file or across multiple files
-- Read with evolving states (monadic?)
+- Read with evolving state (monadic?)

 Write: